mad-godinez/WeLoveMovies-Capstone/README.md

 1. Fork this repository by clicking the Fork button at the top right of the page.
 2. Clone this repository.
 3. `cd` into the newly created directory.
-4. Run `npm install`.
-5. Run `npm start`.
+4. Run `npm start`.

-Running `npm start` will run both the backend and the client.
+Running `npm start` will run both the backend and the client in your browser.

 ## Existing files